-We evaluate daily accumulated total precipitation against IMERG using an object-based verification method.
-Both-For a fair comparison, both observations and model output are first remapped to the common outputs are interpolated to the same grid

-- 220 spacing of 12 km domain (Fig. 1b).
-We then use the SAL (Structure-Amplitude-Location) method proposed by Wernli et al. (2008) to evaluate the model performance.
+- 190 We evaluate daily accumulated precipitation against IMERG using an object-based verification method.
+Both observations and model output are first remapped to the common 12 km domain (Fig. 1b).
+We then use the SAL method proposed by Wernli et al. (2008) to evaluate the model performance.
 The SAL method compares the structure (S), amplitude (A), and location (L) of identified objects in the observations and model output.
-The A A component is calculated as the normalized difference between the domain-averaged observations and model fields.
-Positive observed and simulated fields.
-A positive (negative) values of A indicate that the model overestimates (underestimates) observations A component indicates an overestimation (underestimation) - by the model.
-The L component eombines information about the spatial distance of the considers the displacement of the center 225 of mass between the observed and simulated mass centers, and the error of the weighted distance between the mass centers of fields, as well as the weighted average distance between individual objects and the entire field.
-A smaller L value, i.e., closer to 0, indicates a good model representation of the observed mass center of the total field.
-Lower L values indicate a more accurate placement of the simulated field.
-The S component considers accounts for the size and shape of the objects.
-A positive

-- 230 Positive (negative) value refers to a too S values suggest a more widespread (peaked) modeled field.
-More details can be found in Wernli et al. (2008). simulated field.
-The computation requires the identification of precipitation objects within the analysis domain, separately for the observed and simulated fields.
-An object is defined as the grid points above the threshold of 1/15 of the maximum value of precipitation within the domain as suggested in Wernli et al. (2008).
-As a result, the influence of interpolation on the result is rather small. - 235 where in the second equation dCAPE/dt is estimated from precipitation rate P. Reference values of density ($\rho = 1.292$ kg m-3), temperature ($T_0 = 273.15$ K), specific heat of air at constant pressure (c_p), latent heat of vaporization (L_v) and acceler-
+The A component is calculated as the normalized difference between the domain-averaged observations and model fields.
+Positive (negative) values of A indicate that the model - 195 overestimates (underestimates) observations.
+The L component combines information about the spatial distance of the observed and simulated mass centers, and the error of the weighted distance between the mass centers of individual objects and the entire field.
+A smaller L value, i.e., closer to 0, indicates a good model representation of the observed field.
+The S component considers the size and shape of the objects.
+A positive (negative) value refers to a too widespread (peaked) modeled field.
+More details can be found in Wernli et al. (2008). - 200 where in the second equation dCAPE/dt is estimated from precipitation P. Reference values of density ($\rho = 1.292 \text{ kg m}^{-3}$), temperature ($T_0 = 273.15 \text{ K}$), specific heat of air at constant pressure (c_p), latent heat of vaporization (L_v) and acceleration due to gravity (g) are taken. τ considers the timescale within which CAPE is removed by convection.
+Keil et al. (2013) suggests that if τ is shorter than 12 hours, the atmospheric instability is governed by the synoptic conditions, and the event is then classified as strong synoptic forcing.
+A larger τ (> 12 hours), however, indicates that the convection is driven by high local CAPE values, in which case the event is classified as weak synoptic forcing.
+We should note that the threshold between weak and strong synoptic forcing varies in literature (see e.g., Zimmer et al. (2011)), and should thus not be taken strictly, especially for the cases close to it.
+We use the hourly domain-averaged CAPE and precipitation from ERA5 (same domain as in Fig. 2) and calculate the daily maximum τ for each case, as it must be calculated over a region large enough to smooth the variability from individual clouds.
+Here we just use it as an indication of prevailing conditions.